 Breaking News 🚨

-Fr Calvin Robinson, an Anglican Deacon in the Free Church of England, has accepted an invitation to speak and give a FAITHx Talk™ at the inaugural FAITHx Vancouver 2023 🏔️ ministry event this coming December.
-Final event date and venue to be announced soon.
+Fr Calvin Robinson, an Anglican Deacon in the Free Church of England, has accepted an invitation to speak and give a FAITHx Talk™ at the inaugural FAITHx Vancouver 2024 🏔️ ministry event this coming December 21, 2024.
+Final venue to be announced soon.

 Calvin Robinson Bio 😇